GRONINGEN-MICROBIOME-CENTRE/Phip-Seq_LLD-IBD/ImmunoSenescence/README.md

-# Antibody signatures against virome and microbiome associate with inflammation and ageing via past and chronic exposures
+# Antibody signatures against viruses and microbiome reflect past and chronic exposures and associate with aging and inflammation
 Repository for the study on PhIPseq and aging/inflammation biomarkers.
 This study is ongoing, and this repository is still under construction.